quixio/quix-docs/docs/cli/cli-quickstart.md

 quix local init
 ```

 This initializes your Quix project with a `quix.yaml` file, which describes your Quix project.
-As a convenience several other files such as virtual environment files, and a `.gitignore` are also created if they do not exist.
+As a convenience a `.gitignore` file is also created for you, or if one is present it is updated to ignore files such as virtual environment files, `.env` files, and so on.

 If you look at the initial `quix.yaml` file you'll see the following: